mcleanlipschutz/honeybee-pay/README.md

 - the buyer receives an AI generated message informing them of the detected change of recipient details and that the transaction was blocked.

+## Current status

+I am currently documenting the design and demo.
+Implementation and demo has not started yet.